Making an API Request

 resource-path

 Access path of an API for performing a specified operation.
-Obtain the path from the URI of an API.
+Obtain the value from the URI of an API.
 For example, the resource-path of the API used to obtain a user token is /v3/auth/tokens.

 query-string

 For example, to obtain an IAM token in a region, obtain the endpoint of IAM for this region and the resource-path (/v3/auth/tokens) in the URI of the API used to obtain a user token.
-Then, construct the URI as follows:

 https://{iam-endpoint}/v3/auth/tokens